jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 next cycle.
 * If the memory is not ready, then even if the CPU sets valid to 1, the memory does not receive the request.
+* There is no mechanism for cancelling a memory request that was received by a memory component.
 * The memory only guarantees the response to be correct if and only if the `good` signal is 1.
 This means, if the `good` signal is 0, the response might contain garbage.
 * The `good` signal is only set to one for 1 cycle.
 This means, the response is only guaranteed to